icebrg/learningAngular/Getting Into Flow.md

 * Egghead.io videos - very good; worth the cost

-* Alternatives to grunt - brunch and gulp
-* grunt
-  is 0.4.x and it shows - need tons of plug-ins and they frequently break some things it does quite well
-    running JSHint
-    watching in background to refresh browser prefer the "official" grunt-contrib* ones (more likely to be stable & correct)
-* code modularization
-	angular-seed was a terrible failure
-	Kyle - pretend you're using java and pretend that that angular module name has to match the file name.
-        ./my/cool/Module.js -> my.cool.Module <- entire module
-* build process
-	"building is suffering" -- Kyle :-)
-* Use a grunt plug-in to bundle up all the templates and populate the cache by URI so you don't end up with stale templates
-* CSS, index.html, all the app javascript in one file, all the 3rd part javascript in one other file
-* The file names include a hash/version to avoid browser caches from delivering an old file. - break it down by groups of things you think will be changing or not changing
 * Performance issues seem to arise more from old browswers than from pulling down the app files
 * Pay no attention to the chrome browser when running unit tests.
 DON'T TOUCH IT!
 * Some use PhantomJS - Poltergeist gave them problems